Dreams of a Life: Production

-Morley was criticized for an extended fictionalized sequence that featured Zawe Ashton as Joyce performing the song A Smile is Just a Frown.
+Morley was criticised for an extended fictionalised sequence that featured Zawe Ashton as Joyce performing the song "A Smile is Just a Frown".
 She stated that she was inspired to keep the sequence in the film by a similar sequence in Agnès Varda's Cléo from 5 to 7 and also credited Varda's documentary work with inspiring much of her movie.

 Morley was also in contact with Joyce's four sisters, all of whom refused to be in the film.
 Although they asked Morley not to make the film, she went ahead with production, but gave them an advance screening in order to show that she had been respectful in remembering their sister.

 Reception

 On Rotten Tomatoes, the film has a rating of 76% based on 29 reviews.
 On Metacritic the film has a score of 62% based on reviews from 10 critics, indicating "generally favorable reviews".

 The Guardian described it as "empathic, brave, clever, haunting", while The New York Times reflected on the frustrating nature of the story only half told.
-The Telegraph described the film as a "tender, thoughtful and celebratory homage to Vincent’s life".
+The Telegraph described the film as a "tender, thoughtful and celebratory homage to Vincent's life".

+In popular culture

 Steven Wilson's album Hand.
 Cannot.
-Erase. was inspired by his viewing of the movie.
+Erase. was inspired by his viewing of the film.

 Paloma Faith's song "Lost and Lonely" from the album The Architect was written and recorded in response to seeing Dreams of a Life.